 Since arriving in Wisconsin Claire has had some unfortunate luck with foster homes and potential adoptive homes.
 The longer she was in foster care, the less sure of herself she became and a lot of fear and anxiety based behaviors started to show.
 We decided that her best option would be to spend some time with our friend Stephanie at Becket School of Canine Training & Rehabilitation.
 Since being with Stephanie, Claire has made amazing progress and has started to become more confident by the day and working through her fears.

 Her breed is a best guess, she is now about a year old and roughly 50 pounds.
 Although Claire enjoys the company of other dogs, it takes a while for her to warm up to them so she may need a couple meets with any new potential doggie siblings.
 She is hesitant toward some people but warms up quickly to women and once she knows she can trust you, she is as loyal of a dog as can be.
 She would love an active family and a fenced in yard.
-She does not get along with kitty friends so she would need a home without cats, and we recommend a home with children over the age of 12.
+We recommend a home with children over the age of 12.
 She has an amazing zest for life and is always ready and eager to learn new commands and please her people.
 She is super smart, eager to learn, and very food motivated.
 This girl will do anything for a treat 🥰

 Claire would really thrive in a home that can continue to give her some structure and mental/physical stimulation.
 We are looking to place Claire on a foster-to-adopt basis and she will go directly from our trainer to an adoptive home to ensure that the training she has received will continue after adoption and throughout her life.
 It is important to us at MMDR that we set Claire and her adopters up for success.

-**Please do not apply if you have cats or young children**
+**Please do not apply if you have young children**

 At roughly 8 years old, Disco’s family had to make the very hard decision to rehome her.
 Her anxiety with the small children of the home wasn’t getting any better and they knew she deserved a better life.
 Upon joining MMDR Disco instantly began training with Mydeik.
 She has been using this training to help cope with her anxiety and stress and find better outlets.
 With the help of her foster parents in completing her designated “homework”, Disco has been able to progress.